itscodenation/curriculum-15-16/units/6-javascript1_2/sessions/5-project-grading/README.md

 ###How to Submit Project
 * The students must export this project as a Gist: File > Export as Gist
-* The teacher must ask students to share the link to their project at [bit.ly/ScriptEdProjects](https://bit.ly/ScriptEdProjects).
+* Students must submit their **Gist URL** at the project submission link found in the header of the Daily Session Document.